Skip to main content

 Loading Shared Modules

 Script steps can pre-load reusable JavaScript modules so that their functions and variables are available in global scope within your script.
-This lets you build a library of shared utilities — string helpers, validation logic, API wrappers — and reuse them across multiple script steps without duplicating code.
+This lets you build a library of shared utilities, such as string helpers, validation logic, and API wrappers, and reuse them across multiple script steps without duplicating code.
 To configure module pre-loading, use the Module Refs picker in the script step’s properties panel.
 Select one or more JavaScript modules from your organization.
 The selected modules are fetched and executed in order before your script runs.

 // Assuming a module "my-org/string-utils" is loaded via Module Refs,